Brucehaha/roster/README.md

 ### Instructions

 For this challenge, we are looking for you to create the backend for a a simple rostering application.
 This application would be used for creating, editing and deleting both employees and shifts, and for managing the assignment and re-assignment of shifts to employees.
+It may also call out to an optimisation engine to assign all the shifts to employees in a least cost way.
 The tool may be used by a company that has one or multiple locations which need to be managed.

 An example use for this application could be for a small business that works 24/7 to manage the shifts of it's employees to make sure everyone gets adequate days off and doesn't get shifts which are directly back-to-back (eg working on a night shift followed by a morning shift the next day).